 I don’t believe in diets or restrictive detoxes, as so many find them hard to stick to.
 My message is, find what works for you, it has to be easy and doable and you will stick to it.

-There are many types of cleanses – many do juice cleanses and they are great but can be a little high maintenance for some.
+There are many types of cleanses.
+Many people partake in juice cleanses which are great but can be a little high maintenance for some.
 I normally incorporate one juice daily, especially when doing a cleanse.

 If we are honest, although most of us know what we should eat, many of us still consume more sugar, caffeine and alcohol than we should.
 Pair that with not eating enough fruit and vegetables, and this will put a strain on our internal organs.
 And when our organs are not in optimal health, that will show up in how we look and feel.